Egor Vyaltsev

 Egor Ivanovich Vyaltsev (Егор Иванович Вяльцев, born 10 October 1985) is a Russian former professional basketball player.
 He represented the senior Russian national basketball team.

 Professional career

-Vyaltsev has spent his entire career playing for teams in the Russian Professional Championship.
-In his most recent season, 2008–09, he averaged 5.7 points per game for Triumph Lyubertsy.
-In June 2011 he signed a one-year contract with Khimki.
+Vyaltsev retired from professional basketball following the 2021-2022 season.
+In his final season for BC Zenit Saint Petersburg, he played 2 games scoring 8 points with 2 rebounds.
+He finished his career with 2,601 points, 789 rebounds and 838 assists.

 Russian national basketball team

-Vyaltsev played with the Russian junior national teams between 2002 and 2004, most notably appearing with the Russian junior teams at the 2002 FIBA Europe Under-18 Championship, and the 2004 FIBA Europe Under-20 Championship.
+Vyaltsev played with the Russian junior national teams between 2001 and 2005, most notably appearing with the Russian junior teams at the 2002 FIBA Europe Under-18 Championship, and the 2004 FIBA Europe Under-20 Championship.

 Vyaltsev has also been a member of the senior Russian national basketball team.
-He was called up to the senior national team for the first time at EuroBasket 2009, and saw action in four games with the team.
-Although the Russians finished a disappointing seventh, they were later awarded a wild card to the 2010 FIBA World Championship.
+He was called up to the senior national team for the first time at EuroBasket 2007, but only saw action in one game for the team.
+He would be called up again for the EuroBasket 2009 and EuroBasket 2015, making 9 appearances across the 2 tournaments and 9.8 PPG.